Open the Door to the United States Post Office

 Learning to Give Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Veterans and People Who Serve toolkit.

-Learning to Give Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Learning to Give Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Check out the Gratitude for Essential Workers service project here.
 You can support their service work by promoting their food collection drive or raising awareness of the good work they do.
 You might even get to know your letter carrier and bring them a cold soda on a hot day.

 Learning to Give Literature guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
 Read aloud a picture book to a younger child or a retirement home buddy.
 The book Daniel's Good Day is about a child who meets all the people who serve the community.